SQL Server Aggregate Functions

 Summary: in this tutorial, you will learn about the SQL Server aggregate functions and how to use them to calculate aggregates.

-An aggregate function performs a calculation one or more values and returns a single value.
-The aggregate function is often used with the GROUP BY clause and HAVING clause of the SELECT statement.
+An aggregate function operates on a set of values and returns a single value.
+In practice, you often use aggregate functions with the GROUP BY clause and HAVING clause to aggregate values within groups.

-The following table shows the SQL Server aggregate functions:
+The following table shows the most commonly used SQL Server aggregate functions:

 Aggregate functionDescription

-AVGThe AVG() aggregate function calculates the average of non-NULL values in a set.
+AVGCalculate the average of non-NULL values in a set of values.

-SUMThe SUM() aggregate function returns the summation of all non-NULL values a set.
+SUMReturn the summation of all non-NULL values in a set.

 SQL Server aggregate function syntax

-The following illustrates the syntax of an aggregate function:
+Here’s is the general syntax of an aggregate function:

 • First, specify the name of an aggregate function that you want to use such as AVG, SUM, and MAX.

-• Third, the expression can be a column of a table or an expression that consists of multiple columns with arithmetic operators.
+• Third, specify the expression which can be a column of a table or an expression that consists of multiple columns with arithmetic operators.

 SQL Server aggregate function examples